 Compared with the County, North Castle has slightly smaller population shares of Asian/Other residents and those that identify with two or more racial groups.
-While the County's White non-Hispanic population share declined to nearly one in two residents, the Town's White non-Hispanic population remains the predominant race-ethnicity group.
+While the County's White non-Hispanic population share declined to a little more than one in two residents, the Town's White non-Hispanic population remains the predominant race-ethnicity group.
 The Town doubled its resident Hispanic population in the last decade from 449 to 906 persons, while the County's Hispanic population grew by 43.6%.
-The Asian/Other population rose by 39.8% in the Town, nearly double the County's gain (+24.1%).
+The Asian/Other population rose by 39.8% in the Town, compared with the County's growth rate of 24.1%.